 The reviews are in!
 There is truly no comparison to the premium and spacious off-the-grid timber frame structure, featuring all the amenities you would expect in a premium backcountry lodge experience.
 Chef prepared breakfasts, appetizers, and dinners are included, and there is also a licensed tavern on-site to enhance the aprés ski experience.
 Many hut trips require a lengthy approach which cuts into your valuable powder skiing time.
 While the lodge is remote, the location provides for three full days of backcountry skiing as there is only a short skin into the lodge facility where you can drop your gear and head out for the days tour.

-Guided Skiing with The Local Experts
+Skip Work, Ski with The Local Experts

 The terrain around Red Mountain Pass offers an excellent mix of North facing tree skiing, high alpine bowls, and of course LOTS of snow!
 Our expert, certified guides possess unique knowledge about the terrain and seasonal snowpack – two of the most important criteria when planning for a rewarding day of ski touring in the area.
 Untracked POWDER skiing/riding is guaranteed!